 "As a gila monster I find all your artists unique, but Shakespeare is the only modern author to attach himself to power, I mean to actual powerful people."

 "Yes.
-The remarkable thing is that these monarchs enjoyed the display of the chaotic interior of the ambitious mind, along with its propensity for self-destruction."
+The remarkable thing is that these monarchs enjoyed the display of the chaotic interior of their ambitious minds, along with a propensity for self-destruction."

 Robert was obviously in a talkative mood.
 "For a lizard you sure have a big vocabulary," I ventured, suddenly longing for the silence of my kitchen.